Adyen/adyen-react-native/docs/Configuration.md

 # Configuration

-# The following parameters must be set on the AdyenCheckout main instance.

-### Root configurations
+## Root configurations
 * **environment** - Use `test`.
 Project is currently in **BETA** stage; to do penny-test, change the value to one of our [live environments](https://docs.adyen.com/online-payments/drop-in-web#testing-your-integration).
 * **clientKey** - A public key linked to your API credential, used for [client-side authentication](https://docs.adyen.com/development-resources/client-side-authentication).
 * **amount** - Amount to be displayed on the Pay Button.
 It expects an object with the minor units value and currency properties.
 For example, { value: 1000, currency: 'USD' }.
-For BIN or card verification requests, set amount to 0 (zero).
+For card pre-authorisation set amount to 0 (zero).
 * **countryCode** - The shopper's country code in ISO 3166-1 alpha-2 format.
 Example: NL or DE.
 * **shopperLocale** - 🚧 Work in progress.
 In current version this property only localises payment methods names.
 Default OS's locale is used for localisation.
-You can override
+* **returnUrl** - For iOS, this is the URL to your app, where the shopper should return, after a redirection.
+Maximum of 1024 characters.
+For more information on setting a custom URL scheme for your app, read the [Apple Developer documentation](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content/defining_a_custom_url_scheme_for_your_app).
+For Android, this value is automatically overridden by AdyenCheckout.

+> ⚠️ To show the amount on the **Pay** button both *amount* and *countryCode* must be set.

 ## React Native SDK provides following configurations for components: